Tick Season is Upon Us

 - Create a tick-free habitat in your yard and eliminate rodents like mice.
 Forty to ninety percent of white-footed mice carry Borrelia burgdorferi, the spirochete bacterium that causes Lyme disease.

-- Make sure your pets are protected – there are a variety of products -tick repellents are very important.
+- Make sure your pets are protected – there are various products -tick repellents are very important.

 How to get rid of ticks?
 Tick prevention products we recommend: